ryomams/FloomieBloomie/README.md

 ## Our Intentions & Goals

-FloomieBloomie takes a set of activities performed in a day and displays them in a radial flower chart (as pictured below).<br><br>
+FloomieBloomie takes a set of activities performed in a day and displays them in a radial flower chart using D3 (as pictured below).<br><br>
 Each `flower`, which represent a day, is made up of `petals`, which each represent user-provided activities.
 Each `petal`, or activity, has a `significance-lvl`, a `mood`, and some `notes` attached.<br>
 - `significance-lvl` is a rating, 0-6, of how significant a user thinks that activity was.
 (6 is momentous, 3 is medium, and 0 is neat.)
 This is represented in each petal's size.
 - `mood` is a rating, 0-4, of how a user felt about that activity.
 (4 is elated, 2 is neutral, and 0 is awful.)
 This is represented in each petal's color.